GLOBAL MARKETS-Dollar steadies after slide, oil retreats

 By Patrick Graham

-LONDON, Feb 4 (Reuters) - The U.S. dollar recovered ground on Wednesday after its worst day in more than a year, while a retreat in oil prices after four days of gains knocked back European stock markets.
+LONDON, Feb 4 (Reuters) - The U.S. dollar steadied on Wednesday after its worst day in more than a year, and a retreat in oil prices after four days of gains halted a rally in European stock markets.

-With another move by Chinese authorities to stimulate the economy underlining concern over growth there, Wall Street also looked set to open down.

 Globally, investors’ appetite for risk appears much stronger than it was a week ago.
 Oil has bounced almost 20 percent in value inside a week, stock markets are back on the rise and the euro is up almost 4 cents from low against the dollar.

-But for the dollar that may simply add up to a clearing of the decks before another push higher, while a heady brew of concerns over politics, growth and monetary policy has left stock markets struggling for clear direction.
+But for the dollar that may simply add up to a clearing of the decks before another push higher, while a heady brew of concerns over politics, growth and monetary policy has left stocks struggling for clear direction.

-In Europe much attention is focussed on Greece, where shares recovered to trade 1.8 percent higher after a handful of assurances and signals from Greek and European leaders.
+In Europe much attention is focussed on Greece, where shares fell 1 percent in early deals and government bond yields rose on a report that the European Central Bank is unwilling to back stop-gap government financing plans.

 “Sentiment is proving oh so fickle on little news, a warning of illiquid and volatile markets later in 2015,” analysts from French bank Societe Generale said in a morning note to clients.